 Loading...
 Please wait...

-These "tips" or "what not to do" nuggets of intel are intended to help you avoid some of the common pitfalls that end-users fall into.
+These "tips" or "what not to do" points are intended to help you avoid some of the common pitfalls.

 This is a very important aspect of waste ink and relates to the positioning of the waste tank in relation to your printer.